-Pumpkin carving and decorating is a favorite pastime during this time of year.
+Pumpkin carving and decorating is a favorite October pastime.
 After you've carved an amazing design or face into a pumpkin or two, you want to show it off through your window or set it out on your porch for the neighbors to see.

-This is an easy and effective way to keep your carved pumpkins from molding for up to seven days.
-The sodium hypochlorite kills microorganisms that make pumpkins rot.
-The steps for making the solution are super simple:
+A dunk in bleach is an easy and effective way to keep your carved pumpkins from molding for up to seven days.
+The sodium hypochlorite kills microorganisms that make pumpkins rot and dries out the pumpkin.

 - Take a large bucket or tub and fill it with three gallons of water.